Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 }

-Applying @Builder to the constructor allows you to explicitly specify only the required fields and is safe against field order changes.
+Applying @Builder to the constructor lets you specify only the required fields and is safe against field-order changes.

 @Entity